 THE descendants of the Orr family are quite numerous on the Island.
 William Stevens, Sr., came to Orr's Island about 1844 and married one of the Orr girls.
 The descent from this branch were George, Oliver, Charles and Mary.
 George has five children and Oliver has two sons and two daughters.
 Charles at last accounts was unmarried and does not live on the Island at present.
 The father of William was named Wm.
 H. Stevens.
 This is the name his son George gives.
 Mr. Stevens was a carpenter, and there are many samples of his work here on the Island.
 He died in 1894.
 His daughter Mary married a man by the name of Lovell and lives in Portland.
 She has a summer house on the Island.
 THE GREEN FAMILY.

 THE father of this family settled here about the first of 1800.
-His name was Henry and he lived in what is known as Boothbay before he came tere.
+His name was Henry and he lived in what is known as Boothbay before he came here.
 His sons who live on Orr's Island are John, Charles, Elijab.
 He has another son by the name of James who lives in Harpswell and a son Joseph who lives in Durham, Me., who owns a summer house on the Island.
 THE SINNETTS.

 MICHAEL, the original, was the father of James Sinnett.
 He was the father of the late George Sinnett.
 The Sinnetts in the first, second and third generations stood, Michael in the first, James in the second and George in the third generation.
 The late Stephen Sinnett was a son of Stephen, the first of the name.
 Michael Sinnett was born in Ireland, and he, with other parties, was enticed away from Dublin and brought to this country about 1746 and sold for passage money.
 This was a common occurrence in those days.
 Joseph Orr paid the bill and took Sinnett to Orr's Island and after Sinnett had worked for Orr enough to square up his debt with his benefactor he married and settled at what is now Boothbay.
 Soon after, while his wife was away on a visit, a press gang captured him and carried him to Quebec to fight in Wolfe's army.
 After the fall of that army he was discharged and made his way back to Boothbay.
 Meanwhile his wife had returned from her visit and found her husband gone.
 She made her way to the Orrs at Orr's Island, remained there until he returned.
-When Sinnett returned to his home and found his wife gone he made his way to l and a son Joseph the Island.

-nnett.
-He was the n the first, second s in the second and

-other parties, was

-ry about 1746 and

-ence in those days

-land and after Sin

-with his benefactor

-oon after, while his

-m and carried him

-f that army he was

-Meanwhile his wif

-gone.
-She made he

-he returned.
-When

-he made his way to

-that place and found her there.
-Soon after he bought thirty acres of land on Orr's Island of Joseph Orr and paid for it in days' work.
+When Sinnett returned to his home and found his wife gone he made his way to arpswell and a son Joe louse on the Island. mes Sinnett.
+He wast netts in the first, sem James in the seconds with other parties, we country about 1746 as courrence in those days, is Island and after and the with his benefactor.
+Soon after, while he do him and carried him and gone.
+She made he ntil he returned.
+When the made his way to that place and found her there.
+Soon after he bought thirty acres of and on Orr's Island of Joseph Orr and paid for it in days' work.
 About 1877 he built a house, which is still in existence, but has been removed from the original lot and was owned in 1898 by James Pye, who had it moved, raised and built onto and it was a good house at that date.
+GILLIAM FAMILY.